Recent Parking Changes

 Multiple vehicles may be registered under a single permit, however, only one vehicle may be parked on campus at a time.

 The garage will continue to offer visitor parking.
-However, visitor parking will be expanded to the north side of campus on sections of Harrison Street and the south side of campus in the stadium lots.
+However, visitor parking will be expanded to the north side of campus on sections of Harrison Street and the south side of campus in the Stadium lots.
 These areas will be designated with the appropriate visitor parking signs.
 Please see http://www.montana.edu/parking/directions.html for all visitor parking information.

-Visitor may pay for hourly and daily parking via the Passport Pay-by-App.
+Visitors may pay for hourly and daily parking via the Passport Pay-by-App.
 Areas accepting the Pay-by-App option will be identified by the Passport signs indicating the zone number for the parking lot.
 Drivers will be notified via text message before time expires, giving the purchaser the opportunity to extend parking time without the need to return to the vehicle.
 This will also prevent the need to visit Parking Services to buy a daily permit.
 Special event parking can also be added to a zone to reflect discounted or free department sponsored parking, as applicable.
 This option will be similar to using a coupon code in the garage that we currently offer.
 We encourage you to download the Passport parking app from your app store or at ppprk.com.

 Visitors who prefer to pay with cash or check will be able to purchase parking at Parking Services.